Shaderx/Where-Winds-Meet-Midi-Player/README.md

 - **Octave shift control** - Adjust pitch up or down by up to 2 octaves
 - **Queue system** - Build your playlist and play songs in order
 - **Favorites** - Mark your favorite songs for quick access, drag to reorder
-- **Search & sort** - Find songs instantly and sort by name, duration, BPM, or difficulty
+- **Search & sort** - Find songs instantly in library, favorites, queue, and playlists
+- **Multi-select** - Ctrl+click or Shift+click to select multiple songs for bulk actions
 - **Multiple playlists** - Create, rename, and manage custom playlists
+- **Import folders & ZIPs** - Import entire folders or ZIP archives of MIDI files
 - **Drag & drop reordering** - Reorder songs in queue, favorites, and playlists
 - **Custom album location** - Choose where to load MIDI files from in Settings
 - **Real-time progress** - See exactly where you are in the song